 When I say “all we did was to simply update” the Java that underlies CF, you may have lots of questions about that. 🙂 Here’s good news, I have done various posts that help with this, including one announcing some recent Java updates and where I addressed typical questions you may have about updating the JVM, including:

 - where to download the latest Java updates, from Adobe (and why)

 - where to find more about HOW TO update the JVM CF that uses

-- what versions of CF support what versions of Java, including Java 11
+- what versions of CF support what versions of Java

 - how to recover if you make a mistake trying to update the JVM CF that uses

-(I should add that even updating to even slightly older Java update than the very latest could solve this problem as well, for those who “don’t want to be on the bleeding edge”.
+(I should add that even updating to a slightly older Java update than the very latest one possibly could solve this problem as well, for those who “don’t want to be on the bleeding edge” of latest Java updates.
 But it’s generally best to be on the latest available update of the Java version supported by your version of CF, and Adobe does recommend that.)

 Whether you’ll be updating to that specific Java update or not, check do out that other post for answers to those and some other common questions about updating the JVM that CF users.

-What you may not need to bother with
+What you may not need to bother with: importing certs

 But again just updating Java worked for my client and I hope it may for some of my readers.